openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 ### Open Questions

-* Will marking the cluster-baremetal-operator as incomplete cause an upgrade to be rolled back?
-Is there a better form of alert that will prevent a future upgrade without rolling back the current one?
+* Will marking the cluster-baremetal-operator as degraded cause an upgrade to be rolled back?
+Is there a better form of alert that will prevent a future major upgrade?
 * Should we try to heuristically infer the URLs at all when they are missing, or just require the user to manually set them?
 * Is it acceptable to require users of disconnected installs to take action on